Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

-The CNN architectures at stake are picked from the MnasNet family~\cite{mnas-net}, developed with mobile and embedded devices in mind.
-The high-level choice between models offered by GAMLV (back in Figure~\ref{fig:amlv-training}) corresponds to three different MnasNet instantiations that do not differ in structure, just in the density of connections between layers and number of internal weights.
+The CNN architectures used are from the MnasNet family~\cite{mnas-net}, developed with mobile and embedded devices in mind.
+The high-level choice between models offered by GAMLV, depicted in Figure~\ref{fig:amlv-training}, corresponds to three different MnasNet instantiations that do not differ in structure, just in the density of connections between layers and the number of internal weights.